anemu911/hanhbook/_simple-living/2019-10-15-simple-hygiene-face-edition.md

 ### Natural Toothpaste
 I think it's technically under face section.
 - Current toothpaste: [Pearlie White Whitening Toothpaste](https://www.fairprice.com.sg/searchterm/pearl%20toothpaste)
-- Cost: SGD 9
+- Cost: SGD 9.
+It's a bit costly compared to usual option.
 - How to use: Like how I use normal toothpaste.
 - Pros: I tend to `dry vomit` when I use normal toothpaste.
 But this one eliminates that feeling.
 - Cons: This product doesn’t produce as much foam as a normal toothpaste does so the toothbrush doesn’t slide across my teeth easily.
 That makes me put more effort in brushing and wonder whether my teeth are clean (for the first few times).
 Another thing to get used to is the texture.
 It’s a translucent soft-clay like texture and get melted instantly the moment I try to brush.
 It's not a super eco-friendly option as the packaging is still plastic.
-- Cost: SGD 9.
-It's a bit costly compared to usual option.
 - Will need to look for a better option.
 Fun fact: I experimented coconut oil as toothpaste but in warm weather like Singapore, the liquid texture doesn't give a `clean feeling` while brushing.